If you’re not already using images for all of your content, here’s some statistics to convince you why it’s important.

 Why do you think cartoon characters like Bugs Bunny and Sponge Bob Square Pants are so popular?
 Because they tickle our sense of humor and are entertaining.

-You’ve seen those hand drawn arrows and fonts that look hand drawn.
+You’ve seen those hand-drawn arrows and fonts that look hand drawn.
 Yes, they catch your eye and these images are one of the more difficult image types to create yourself because need to have good illustration skills.
-Hand drawn images get shared much more frequently on social media.
-Did you know that hand-drawn images get 318 tweets and 489 Facebook likes.
-What was interesting about the data is that it seems Facebook prefers hand-drawn images more than Twitter does.
-You can find hand drawn images on the same sites I mention for stock images:- http://photodune.net/ : love this one for $1 photos, this is a go to resource for me!
+Hand-drawn images get shared much more frequently on social media.

-Want to sell more services & products on auto pilot?
+Want to sell more services & products on autopilot?

-FREE Download: I’ll show you step by step the 7 simple changes you can make to your website that will have it making money while you are sleeping!
+I’ll show you step by step the 7 simple changes you can make to your website that will have it making money while you are sleeping!

 Get the Profitable Content Creator's Roadmap

-- This roadmap will walk you through the first steps towards creating your own profitable content.
+• This roadmap will walk you through the first steps towards creating your own profitable content.

-- You'll get the 5 steps that show you how to create content so that you can start using them to create content that transforms instead of informs.
+• You’ll get the 5 steps that show you how to create content so that you can start using them to create content that transforms instead of informs.